 Bonus that they are SUPER easy too!

-My kids LOVE Mono’s Mashed Potatoes so they enjoy getting into the peeling process.
+My kids LOVE Mom’s Mashed Potatoes so they enjoy getting into the peeling process.

 It’s a great help to me and really cuts down on the work I have to do while they really have fun together peeling.